-We are proposing six technical amendments to the ITA to make the tax treatment of charitable giving more flexible, and relieve donors from a number of technical obstacles to tax-effective charitable giving.
+We are writing to propose six technical amendments to the Income Tax Act (ITA) to make the tax treatment of charitable giving more flexible, and relieve donors from a number of technical obstacles to tax-effective charitable giving.
 Sophisticated tax advice is required for prospective donors to overcome these obstacles, without which tax-driven conditions result that do not necessarily reflect the donor's charitable intention.
 The proposed amendments are not intended to result in additional tax benefits for charitable giving, but rather make the existing rules and tax benefits of charitable giving more equitable, intuitive, accessible and rewarding.